 Cynthia Golden is Associate Vice Provost and Executive Director of the University Center for Teaching and Learning at the University of Pittsburgh, where she is responsible for fostering excellence in teaching, technology-enhanced education, online and hybrid learning, assessment, and other academic support services.
 She serves as a member of the Provost’s Advisory Council on Instructional Excellence, Advisory Committee of the Institute for Clinical Research Education, the Technology Accessibility Committee as well as other academic committees and task forces related to education, information technology, online learning, diversity and accessibility.

 She is a frequent presenter at conferences, author of numerous articles, and author and editor of the book Cultivating Careers: Professional Development for Campus IT.
 She served on the Board of Directors of the New Media Consortium, the IMS Global Learning Consortium, the Seminars on Academic Computing, the Northeast Regional Computing Consortium and CAUSE; and served as a member of many professional and association committees throughout her career.
-She is a proud alumna of the University of Pittsburgh, where she earned a Master of Science in Information Science.
+She is a proud alumna of the University of Pittsburgh.

 - MS in Information Science, University of Pittsburgh